Methaphur/methaphur.github.io/about.md

 **Harisankar Binod**, T. Shithij, A. Tichy, and S. Mishra. *Artificial Intelligence in Oral Health*.
 In: **Artificial Intelligence for Oral Health Care: Applications and Future Prospects**, eds.
 F. Schwendicke, P.K.
 Chaudhari, K. Dhingra, S.E.
 Uribe, M. Hamdan.
 Springer Nature Switzerland, Cham, 2025, pp. 1–21. [https://doi.org/10.1007/978-3-031-84047-0_1](https://doi.org/10.1007/978-3-031-84047-0_1)

 ---

+## Internship – Summer 2025

+During the summer of 2025, I participated in the Summer Research Program at the Institute of Mathematical Sciences (IMSc), Chennai, under the guidance of [**Dr. Meena Mahajan**](https://www.imsc.res.in/~meena/), Professor at the Theoretical Computer Science (TCS) group, IMSc.
+My work focused on **Automated Reasoning**, where I explored topics in **formal logic**, experimented with **LEAN**, and delved into **automated theorem proving**.
+This internship deepened my understanding of the theoretical foundations of computer science and their applications in formal verification and proof automation.

 ## Internship – Summer 2023